pabtomas/dotfiles/navy/SPEC.md

 **type**: list
 **required**: false
 **default**: `[]`
-**description**: A list of Requests reserved for cleanup actions.
-Navy will run Requests in this list after running Requests from the `requests` list.
-Navy will run every Request in this list whatever happens.
+**description**: A list of Requests and Commands reserved for cleanup actions.
+Navy will run every Request (or Command) in this list whatever happens.

 ## Request object